iftechfoundation/ifarchive-unbox/doc/spec.md

 [exlistsearch]: https://unbox.ifarchive.org/?url=https%3A%2F%2Fifarchive.org%2Fif-archive%2Fgames%2Ftwine%2FAbsent_Heroes.zip&search=n

-- `&search=STRING&json`
+- `&json`

-The same, but the list will be in JSON format.
+When JSON mode is requested the app will return a JSON file for lists, searches, and errors.
+If the app redirects to a zip file it has no effect.

 ### Details